Alcohol can pass into your breastmilk and then into your baby when you feed them.

 Binge drinking, where you have more than 6 units of alcohol in 1 session, may make you less aware of your baby's needs.

-If you do binge drink, your baby should be cared for by an adult who has not had any alcohol.
+If you are planning on binge drinking, your baby should be cared for by an adult who has not had any alcohol.

 You may want to express for comfort and to maintain your milk supply.